 - Follow Route 16/Route 32.
 Take Ahar - Tabriz Rd/Route 14/Route 27, Tabriz Varzeqan Rd, Ahar Varzeghan Rd, Route 27 and Babak Castle Road to Babak Castle Dirt Road.

 - As you reach the end of the road, you would need to walk to get to Babak Castle.

 If you plan on registering for an IDP, you need to prepare basic requirements for the company to approve your application.
 The documents that you need to provide is your valid driver's license (validity is at least six months), passport photo, a credit card for payment, and the form for the International Driver's License for Iran.
 Once you have them, processing your IDP will take at least two hours, and your International Driver's License for Iran will be given to you by delivery mail between 7-30 (depending on where you reside) days after your IDP has been processed.

 Most Important Driving Rules

-Driving in Iran is easy and delightful compared to what other visitors have said.
-Sure there may be some crazy and reckless drivers lurking in the country, but doesn't all countries have that?
+Driving in the Islamic Republic of Iran is easy and delightful.
 In Iran, even if you're not that skilled in driving, you can still keep up with the other drivers in the country by learning some of their traffic rules and regulations.
-Knowing these rules is a must if you wish to avoid any unnecessary problems along the road.
+Knowing these rules is a must if you wish to avoid any unnecessary road traffic problems along the way.